 A Hydrating Mist

 We hate to pick favorites, but this hydrating toner is one of the more popular recommendations of our skin therapists.
-A triple-threat formula of crop juice, calendula, and glycerin helps nourish and moisturize dehydrated skin.
+Great for all skin types, including oily, this triple-threat formula of crop juice, calendula, and glycerin helps nourish and moisturize dehydrated skin.

 A Gentle Exfoliant

-Polish away dead skin cells with this water-activated rice-based powder that transforms into a gentle foam.
+Combination skin types particularly will love how this water-activated rice-based powder gently polishes away dead skin cells.
 Think of this as a prelude before applying hydrating moisturizers or serums.

 A Reparative Serum